British Airways to receive Boeing Dreamliner from June 26

-LONDON (Reuters) - British Airways will receive its first two Boeing (BA.N) 787 Dreamliner planes on June 26 and 27 and its first Airbus EAD.PA A380 superjumbo jet seven days later, becoming the first European airline to operate both aircraft.
+LONDON, June 10 (Reuters) - British Airways will receive its first two Boeing 787 Dreamliner planes on June 26 and 27 and its first Airbus A380 superjumbo jet seven days later, becoming the first European airline to operate both aircraft.

-The airline, which is owned by International Airlines Group (ICAG.L), said it would take delivery of the Airbus A380 on July 4.
+The airline, which is owned by International Airlines Group , said it would take delivery of the Airbus A380 on July 4.

 British Airways is spending 5 billion pounds ($8 billion) on new aircraft, better cabins and new technologies.
 The delivery of its first Dreamliner was originally scheduled for the end of February but was delayed by a series of battery incidents.